Aliases for GAN Gene

 GeneCards Summary for GAN Gene

 GAN (Gigaxonin) is a Protein Coding gene.
-Diseases associated with GAN include endometriosis of uterus and giant axonal neuropathy.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Class I MHC mediated antigen processing and presentation.
-An important paralog of this gene is IVNS1ABP.
+Diseases associated with GAN include Giant Axonal Neuropathy 1, Autosomal Recessive and Giant Axonal Neuropathy.
+Among its related pathways are Innate Immune System and Class I MHC mediated antigen processing and presentation.
+An important paralog of this gene is KLHL17.

 Probable cytoskeletal component that directly or indirectly plays an important role in neurofilament architecture.
 May act as a substrate-specific adapter of an E3 ubiquitin-protein ligase complex which mediates the ubiquitination and subsequent proteasomal degradation of target proteins.
 Controls degradation of TBCB.
 Controls degradation of MAP1B and MAP1S, and is critical for neuronal maintenance and survival.